 Hepatitis.
-Your liver can become inflamed for different reasons, including excessive alcohol use and infection from hepatitis viruses.
+Your liver can become inflamed for different reasons, including excessive drug or alcohol use and infection from hepatitis viruses.
 Inflammation of the liver is called hepatitis.
-When liver cells are damaged from hepatitis, the liver may release both indirect and direct bilirubin into the bloodstream, resulting in higher levels.
+When liver cells are damaged from hepatitis, the liver may release both indirect and direct bilirubin into the bloodstream.
+This causes higher levels.

 Inflammation of the bile duct.
 Higher levels of direct bilirubin in your bloodstream may stem from inflammation in the tube that carries bile to the small intestine.

 What other tests might I have along with this test?